chef/chef-web-docs/chef_master/source/resource_package.rst

 ``package_name``
    **Ruby Types:** String, Array

    The name of the package.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

 ``response_file``
    **Ruby Type:** String